jhels/deform-/README.md

 #### build on Windows

 1. Have Visual Studio installed then run `cmake --help` to get a list of the available generators.
-Pick the one that corresponds to the Visual Studio version installed e.g. `"Visual Studio 16 2019"`, then run:
+Pick the one that corresponds to the Visual Studio version installed e.g. `"Visual Studio 17 2022"`, then run:
 	```
 	mkdir build
 	cd build
-	cmake -G "Visual Studio 16 2019" ..
+	cmake -G "Visual Studio 17 2022" ..
 	```
 2. Open up one of the Visual Studo project files, either the main one in `build/` or one for a specific external (e.g. in `build/source/projects/lib.deform_tilde/`).
-3. In the menu bar, click something along the lines of 'Build > Run Build'.
+3. In the menu bar, click 'Build > Build Solution'.
 The compiled externals can be found in `externals/`.